jonnonz1/nz-statute-book/acts/public/2005/registered-architects-act-2005.md

 ### 52 Composition of Board
 (1) The Board must have at least 6, but no more than 8, members.
-(2) A member must be appointed by the Governor-General on the recommendation of the Minister.
+(2) A member must be appointed by the Minister.
-(3) The Minister must recommend for appointment as members of the Board— (a) a maximum of 4 people nominated by the New Zealand Institute of Architects; and (b) a maximum of 4 other persons.
+(3) The Minister must appoint as members of the Board— (a) a maximum of 4 people nominated by the New Zealand Institute of Architects; and (b) a maximum of 4 other persons.
 (4) The Minister may accept nominations for membership of the Board, but each member is appointed to undertake the functions and duties of a member rather than to represent the interests of any person.

 ### 53 Criteria for appointment
-The Minister may only recommend a person for appointment as a member of the Board who, in the Minister’s opinion, is qualified for appointment,—
+The Minister may only appoint a person as a member of the Board who, in the Minister’s opinion, is qualified for appointment,—
   (a) having regard to the functions, duties, and powers of the Board; and (b) because of that person’s knowledge, experience, or expertise.